 Where single-sided printing is used, only the left-hand margin must be at least 3.2cm (this is the binding margin).
 It is desirable to leave about 1.3cm at the outer edge of the page.

 It is desirable to leave 2.5cm margins at the top and bottom of the page.

 The best position for the page number is at the top right corner.

 There is no standard font recommendation as each thesis is unique and may contain specific formulae or creative writing that requires a particular typeface.
 It is up to the candidate to decide what is most appropriate for their work, however, for standard text it is recommended that candidates choose a font that is easily legible, eg. Arial size 10, Calibri size 11 or Times New Roman size 12.

 If your thesis contains any plates, full-page photographs or page size graphs (that is, separate pages with visuals), please arrange them as follows:

-Plate/graph sideways - caption at right-hand side with plate number above it
+Plate/graph sideways - caption at right-hand side, plate number immediately above the plate/graph

 If the plate is to face the text, binding margin must be at the right-hand edge but if the plate is to face blank verso of the previous page then the binding margin must be at the left.

 Large maps and diagrams that exceed page size may not be suitable for printing out or binding.
 Please provide them in a separate portfolio for examination purposes.